Topi Keskinen

-Topi Keskinen (born 7 March 2003) is a Finnish professional footballer who plays as a winger for Scottish Premiership club Aberdeen and for the Finland national team.
+Topi Keskinen (born 7 March 2003) is a Finnish professional footballer who plays as a winger for Danish Superliga club OB and for the Finland national team.
 Keskinen is known for his pace, dribbling and agility with the ball.

 Early life

 Keskinen was born in Espoo, but soon after at his early age his family moved to Mikkeli in Eastern Finland.
 He started to play football in the youth sector of the local club Mikkelin Palloilijat (MP).

 Club career

 MP

 He made his senior debut with MP first team in 2019, when the club played in third-tier level Kakkonen.
 The club won a promotion, and Keskinen signed a three-year deal with MP.
 He was named in the first team squad for the 2020 Ykkönen season, in Finland's second tier.
 In 2020, he also played briefly for the associate farm club Savilahden Urheilijat (SavU) in the fourth tier Kolmonen.
 In his first years in Mikkeli, Keskinen played as a midfielder before moving to wing.

 He finished the 2022 Ykkönen season scoring 10 goals and providing six assists for his team in the division.